 The Amazon region is a key issue

-At the national level, the Permanent National Commission on the Amazon Cooperation Treaty – composed of representatives from thirteen Ministries and chaired by Itamaraty – coordinates the activities related to the implementation of theTreaty provisions in Brazil.
+At the domestic level, the Permanent National Commission on the Amazon Cooperation Treaty, which is comprised of representatives from several Ministries and chaired by the Brazilian foreign ministry, coordinates the activities concerning the implementation of theTreaty provisions in Brazil.

-In recent years, ACTO has experienced a relaunching and strengthening process.
-In this new phase, its activities are based on the guidelines of the New Amazonian Strategic Cooperation Agenda, adopted by the Ministers of Foreign Affairs of the member countries in 2010, reflecting their priorities, accordingly to the new social and political reality of the region.
+In the past years, ACTO has gone through a process of renewal and strengthening.
+In this new phase, the organization activities have been based on the guidelines of the New Amazonian Strategic Cooperation Agenda, which was approved in 2010 by the foreign ministers of the member countries and reflect the priorities of the Amazonian countries, in line with the region’s new social and political situation.